MateuszKierepka/MateuszKierepka/README.md

 <h2 align="center">👨‍💻 About Me 👨‍💻</h2>
 <br/>
 <div>
     I am a fourth-year student of Software Engineering at Lublin University of Technology.
-I am currently seeking my first job experience in the IT industry, where I can further develop my skills in Full Stack Web Development or ML Engineering.
+I am currently seeking my first job experience in the IT industry, where I can develop my skills in Full Stack Web Development.
 </div>

 <p>